-We now turn to the coflow case with $\bm{v}_1^s=\bm{v}_2^s=(0, v_y)$.
-We first point that the boost symmetry of the GPEs~\eqref{GP} removes the coflow instability for the binary superfluids without relative velocity.
+We now consider the coflow case, $\bm{v}_1^s=\bm{v}_2^s=(0, v_y)$.
+We first recall that the boost symmetry of the GPEs~\eqref{GP} removes the coflow instability for binary superfluids without relative velocity.
 Indeed, at zero temperature where the GPE applies, there is no normal component and any nonzero superfluid velocity can be boosted back using a Galilean transformation to a state where the superfluid is at rest.

-The holographic setup enjoys relativistic symmetry and is invariant under Lorentz boosts.
-Nevertheless, at finite temperature, states at nonzero superfluid velocity cannot be boosted back to a state where all components are at rest, since there is a preferred rest frame for the normal component, defined by setting the normal velocity to be $u^\mu=(1,0,0)$.
-Indeed, the interface instability for coflow immiscible binary superfluids that is absent in GPE has been recently observed in holographic superfluids~\cite{An:2024dkn}.
+Instead, the holographic setup enjoys relativistic symmetry and is invariant under Lorentz boosts.
+However, at finite temperature, states with a nonzero superfluid velocity cannot be boosted back to a state where all components are at rest, since there is a preferred rest frame for the normal component, defined by setting the normal velocity to be $u^\mu=(1,0,0)$.
+This means that the interface coflow instability for immiscible binary superfluids, which is absent in the GPE, can be observed in holographic superfluids~\cite{An:2024dkn}.

-In sharp contrast to the case from GPE~\eqref{GP}, we do observe coflow instavility from the holographic miscible binary superfluids.
-More precisely, we find two critical velocities denoted as $v'_{c1}$ and $v'_{c2}$.
-Comparing with the counterflow case, we find that the binary superfluid phase is always thermodynamically preferred for the coflow case, and thus there is no global instability towards a single superfluid phase.
+In the coflow case, we find two critical velocities denoted as $v'_{c1}$ and $v'_{c2}$.
+Comparing with the counterflow case, we find that in the coflow case the binary superfluid phase always has the lowest free energy, and thus there is no global instability towards a single superfluid phase.
 Thus, we expect both critical velocities should follow from the thermodynamic criterion \eqref{criterion0}.